i-like-robots/hyperons/benchmark/README.md

 - react
 - vdo

-\* Usage of Hyperapp depends on a small modification to higher-order components to accept children as a second argument rather than receiving them appended to props.
+\* Usage of Hyperapp depends on a small modification to compositional components to accept children as a second argument rather than receiving them appended to props.

-### Incompatible or non-operable modules
+### Incompatible or non-operable packages

-The following modules have been investigated but are incomptible or are unable to render the test components correctly without requiring significant changes:
+The following packages have been investigated but are incomptible or are unable to render the test components correctly without requiring significant changes:

-- `anujs`, errors
+- `anujs`, rewrites globals and causes other modules to error
-- `domvm`, does not support higher-order components
+- `domvm`, does not support compositional components
-- `hyperdom`, does not support higher-order components
+- `hyperdom`, does not support compositional components
-- `hyperscript`, does not support higher-order components
+- `hyperscript`, does not support compositional components
 - `qreact`, errors
 - `vhtml`, does not support mapping of attributes or setting of inner HTML